-Is QAnon’s Agent Margaritaville on MySpace For Fascists?
+Is QAnon’s Agent Margaritaville on MySpace for Fascists?

 “Not only are Democrats bad, but basically the Democrats are like demonic cannibals that are eating children,” Sommer says.
 “As it becomes crazier and crazier, [the QAnon cult] continues sort of gaining mainstream power.”

-“In academia or in science or in media, is that someone [who] really kind of sticks their head out on something and then gets disproven.
-And rather than accept it, they sort of are like, ‘well, I'll just run off to the right,’” he adds.
+“In academia or in science or in media, it’s that someone [who] really kind of sticks their head out on something and then gets disproven.
+And rather than accept it, they sort of are like, ‘Well, I’ll just run off to the right,’” he adds.

-Then, the two switch gears and interview Congressman Ted Lieu (D-CA) about the cops who killed George Floyd, Devin Nunes’ reading level and why Congress won’t just impeach Bill Barr.
+Then, the two switch gears and interview Rep. Ted Lieu (D-CA) about the cops who killed George Floyd, Devin Nunes’ reading level, and why Congress won’t just impeach Bill Barr.

 “What he’s done ranges from the unethical to the potentially criminal,” he says.